Grass Seed Season Wrap-Up: Essential Paws & Ears Checks for Dogs in Folkestone, Hythe, and Dover

 Local Reminder: Stay Vigilant Through the Wrap-Up Period

-On the Kent coast and surrounding countryside, dry, barbed seeds linger in meadows and field edges even as temperatures cool.
-Keep checks consistent through late season and consider booking a professional groomer for targeted maintenance if you notice recurrent issues.
+On the Kent coast and surrounding countryside, dry, barbed grass awns linger in meadows and field edges even as temperatures cool.
+Keep checks consistent through late season and consider booking a Professional Dog Groomer for targeted maintenance if you notice recurrent issues.
+For comprehensive Dog Grooming Services that include preventative paw and ear trims, visit our dog grooming services page.

 With diligent post-walk checks, smart grooming, and timely vet care when needed, your dog can stay comfortable and safe as grass seed season winds down.